cavanaug/nvim-astro4/README.md

 - diffview (see icebox)
 - History command with fzf
 - Surround chars with the lsp select
-- Help, autocmd to determine vert or horizontal
 - noice (do I really want it), what about vscode cmd window keybind
 - Man in vim is nice, but the left sidebar/folding etc messes up formatting